 So long as there is a promoter to be targeted, we could very likely achieve this goal.
 I’m not an immunologist, so someone with the necessary expertise would have to identify promoter targets and then we could have a go at it, again, if we have sufficient resources to conduct the experiments.

-10. Finally, do you have a take home message for the readers at home?
+10. Finally, do you have a take-home message for our readers?
 What can the average person do to help the progress of rejuvenation biotechnology?